TheAICommand Brief

 4. Human Resources Director, Government moves to rein in workplace AI, April 2026

-5. Five Sigma, Fast Cover deploys Five Sigma's AI-native claims platform and Clive AI claims adjuster in Australia, April 2026
+5. Five Sigma, Fast Cover Deploys Five Sigma's AI-Native Claims Platform in Australia, April 2026

 6. PYMNTS, Big insurance backs away from AI risk and startups rush in, May 2026